 In EMS systems and in systems of care for time sensitive conditions, there’s a staggering array of complex processes and interactions within and between multiple logistical, electronic and human systems.
 Like the gears of a clock, all the parts have to work together.
 But when the parts do not fit together with precision; when there’s friction between parts; when the parts do not move in coordination – EMS systems and these time sensitive systems of care fall short of their potential.
 CSI works with stakeholders to refine a community’s emergency medical care systems into well-oiled machines that consistently deliver high levels of quality, in a timely manner, with a high level of operational efficiency.

-The Center for Systems Improvement is proud to announce the opening of the EMS and Systems Quality Academy.
-This resources is designed EMS quality managers and others interested in learning about quality, improvement science, and how to design, implement and improve a quality management program in EMS organizations and systems of care for time sensitive conditions.
+The EMS Quality Academy provides resources for EMS quality managers and others interested in learning about quality, improvement science, and how to design, implement and improve a quality management program in EMS organizations or systems of care for time sensitive conditions.
 Click here to see our offerings and get more information.